italia/iam-proxy-italia/README-DEV.md

 ## SPID technical Requirements

-The SaToSa **SPID** backend contained in this project adopt specialized forks of pySAML2 and SATOSA, that implements the following patches, read [this](README.idpy.forks.mngmnt.md) for any further explaination about how to patch by hands.
+The SaToSa **SPID** backend contained in this project uses specialized forks of pySAML2 and SATOSA, that implements the following patches, read [this](README.idpy.forks.mngmnt.md) for any further explaination about how to patch by hands.

 All the patches and features are currently merged and available with the following releases: